determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/setup-aks-cluster.rst

 <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>`_ and `kubectl
 <https://kubernetes.io/docs/tasks/tools/install-kubectl/>`_ installed on their local machine.

-Finally, please authenticate with the Azure CLI using ``az login`` in order to have access to your Azure subscription.
+Finally, authenticate with the Azure CLI using ``az login`` in order to have access to your Azure subscription.

 ************************
- Setting Up the Cluster
+ Set up the Cluster
 ************************

 .. code:: bash